kubestellar/kubestellar/docs/content/direct/core-chart.md

     mv ~/.kube/kubeconfig-merged ~/.kube/config
     ```

-    Afterwards the content of a Control Plane `$cpname` can be accessed by specifing its context:
+    Afterwards the content of a Control Plane `$cpname` can be accessed by specifying its context:

     ```shell
     kubectl --context "$cpname" ...